Glossary of Terminology

 One of the four most used methods for testing metal hardness.

-The continuous vulcanization in liquid baths is called the liquid curing method.
+The continuous vulcanisation in liquid baths is called the liquid curing method.

-A term used to describe the addition of fillers to a base compound; a heavily loaded mix is one containing a large proportion of fillers.
+A term used to describe the addition of fillers to a base compound.
+A heavily loaded mix is contains a large proportion of fillers.
 See High Gum Compound.

 In chemistry, a lone pair refers to a pair of valence electrons that are not shared with another atom in a covalent bond and is sometimes called an unshared pair or non-bonding pair.

 An abbreviation for dibenzthiazyldisulphide, an organic accelerator of the thiazole class.